 Flyers and handouts may not be posted on any hotel or convention center walls as APHA will be fined and will be responsible for clean-up costs.
 For crowd control, safety and consideration of all attendees, no flyers or handouts can be distributed directly outside of meeting rooms or exhibit halls.

 Morbidity and mortality related to firearms and other dangerous weapons continues to be a significant public health problem.
-The Convention Center and our headquarters hotel are firearms-free with exceptions for licensed law enforcement and security personnel.
+The Convention Center is firearms-free with exceptions for uniformed officers.
 APHA policy prohibits concealed firearms, open carry guns and possession of weapons of any kind at the convention center and headquarters hotel where our Annual Meeting takes place in compliance with all federal, state and local laws and in accordance with sound public health practice and long-standing APHA policy statements on injury and violence prevention.